-The operating loss of SEK 53 million for 2022 was associated largely with the risk tax, representing an expense of slightly more than SEK 257 million, and unrealised negative changes in market values of about SEK 209 million.
-As changes in market value involve accounting practices, negative values will now increase operating profit at a later stage.
-Including the risk tax, operating income amounted to SEK 162 million.
-Excluding the risk tax, operating income is SEK 420 million, which is on a par with the outcome for 2021.
-Net interest income ended up higher than forecast.
-The substantial volatility in the market has been a challenge in terms of handling and calibration.
+The operating loss of SEK 68 million for 2022 was associated largely with the risk tax, representing an expense of slightly more than SEK 257 million, and unrealised negative changes in market values of about SEK 209 million.
+As these changes involve accounting practices, negative values now will increase operating profit at a later stage.
+Including the risk tax, operating income amounted to SEK 147 million.
+Excluding the risk tax, operating income is SEK 405 million, which is on a par with the outcome for 2021.